 Singleton Description The template receives each single event as a formal parameter.
 If the event's value matches the right category, then the actionable event is sent to the Web Engagement Server.
-Wait for event [category=="HE GWM single.png Expression Example When page transition event occurs that belongs to category \$category Then generate actionable event Sequence Description This template analyses the event stream received from the categorization engine and builds the sequence of events by category values.
+GWM single.png event egory=="HDT Expression Example When page transition event occurs that belongs to category \$category Then generate actionable event Sequence Description This template analyses the event stream received from the categorization engine and builds the sequence of events by category values.
 As soon as the event sequence is completed, the actionable event is submitted.
 Note that the event sequence must follow a specific order.
-Click to enlarge.
-Expression Example When page transition event occurs that belongs to category \$category1 save as \$event1 and event following \$event1 with category \$category2 save as \$event2 () and event following \$event n-1 with category \$category n save as \$event n Then generate actionable event based on \$event n Set Description This template analyses the event stream received from the categorization engine and collects the events by category values.
+Wait for event Click to enlarge.
+DTV"] When Expression Example page transition event occurs that belongs to category \$category1 save as \$event1 and event following \$event1 with category \$category2 save as \$event2 () and event following \$event n-1 with category \$category n save as \$event n Then generate actionable event based on \$event n Set Description This template analyses the event stream received from the categorization engine and collects the events by category values.
 As soon as the event set is completed, the actionable event is submitted.
 If you use this template, the event order is not taken into account.